What Is Tuscany Known For?

 While Tuscany itself is well known, many people are unable to answer the question, “Where is Tuscany?”
 It’s located in central Italy, and it borders the regions of Emilia-Romagna, Marche, Umbria, and Lazio.
 Pisa, Florence, and Siena are just a few of the many cities located within Tuscany, with Florence being the capital.
 These cities are world-famous for their incredible architecture and artwork.
 They’re also well renowned for their delicious Italian cuisine.
 The cities alone answer the question, “What is Tuscany famous for?”

 In Pisa, you can visit the iconic Leaning Tower.
-You can choose to see the tower with skip-the-line tickets on our Pisa Tour from Florence.
-Speaking of Florence, you can see its stunning Duomo Cathedral and more with a Florence Tour.
+In Florence, you can see its stunning Duomo Cathedral and more with a Florence Tour.
 Meanwhile, Siena boasts some of Italy’s best Renaissance art in its museums and churches.
 View this art and architecture while learning about Siena’s rich history with our Insider Siena City Tour.

 Sweeping Landscapes